AdrienAtallah/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-4-1.png)

 Looks like there is a peak in the number of steps somewhere around the 800 minute interval, perhaps it's a daily run.
-Let's see exactly which 5 minute interval had the maximum number of steps taken.
+Let's see exactly which 5 minute interval had the maximum number of average steps taken.

 ```r
 avsteps[avsteps$steps == max(avsteps$steps),]$interval